The DePauw Experience

 Requirements — A minimum cumulative GPA of 2.5 in the semester of application is required for participation in an off-campus program.
 Host programs set their own requirements, usually between 2.5 and 3.0.
 In addition, the student's aptitude for adaptation to a different cultural experience is considered.
 All students studying in a country where English is not the national language must take the national language or a local one if it is offered by the program.
 If DePauw teaches the language, the students should take at least one semester of the language immediately before going away.
 When this is not possible, those students' cases will be dealt with on an individual basis.

 Off-Campus Study Fees — There is a uniform tuition charge, which is the same as on-campus tuition for all DePauw-approved off-campus study opportunities.
 Students receive financial aid towards meeting this tuition charge according to the normal rules for financial aid at DePauw.
-International degree-seeking students are normally eligible for financial aid to support only one semester of off-campus study; international degree-seeking students may apply for a special exception to this policy by petition to the IEC.
+International degree-seeking students are normally eligible for financial aid to support only one semester of off-campus study; international degree-seeking students may apply for a special exception to this policy by petition to the Committee on Experiential Learning.
 The off-campus programs bill DePauw for tuition and academic fees.
 Students should continue to use the same method of tuition payment during off-campus study as for other semesters.
 The off-campus program bills the student directly for all other expenses, which usually include room, board and, in some cases, field trips, books and travel from the US to the program site.

 The student is responsible for any additional expenses not included in the host program bill.
 Students receiving scholarships should inform themselves about program costs on the off-campus study web page and then discuss their plans with the Financial Aid Office.
 Eligibility to receive federal and state grants and loans generally applies to off-campus study.